wclr/yalc/README.md

 ## Advanced usage

-### Pushing updates automaticly to all installations
+### Pushing updates automaticaly to all installations

 - When do `yalc add/link/update`, project's locations where packages added are tracked and saved, thus `yalc` tries to know where each package from store is being used in your local environment.
 - `yalc publish --push` will publish package to store and propagate all changes to existing `yalc's` package installations (will actually do `update` operation on the location).